Node.js TCP/IP Networking: OS Sockets & Ports

 -> interface transmit queue

-JavaScript sees socket.write() return false when the Node stream layer wants you to wait for drain.
-That signal says Node's writable-side buffering has crossed its local threshold.
+JavaScript sees socket.write() return false when the Node stream layer wants the producer to wait for drain.
+That signal only tells you about Node's writable-side buffering.
 The peer may still have received nothing.
-The packet may still be waiting inside the local stack.
-The JavaScript-facing stream wants the producer to slow down.
+The packet may still be waiting inside the local network stack.
+The stream is telling your producer to slow down.

 The kernel's TCP send buffer sits lower.
-Node can hand bytes to the OS and get a successful write because the kernel accepted them into that buffer.
+Node can hand bytes to the OS and get a successful local write because the kernel accepted those bytes into its buffer.
 The bytes may still be waiting for segmentation, congestion window space, link availability, or retransmission.
-Later chapters own those TCP details.
-The useful habit starts now: a successful write into a socket means the local stack accepted bytes for transmission.
+A successful socket write means the local stack accepted bytes for transmission.
+It does not mean the remote application read them.

 interface receive